Arcserve ShadowXafe With Wasabi

 1. Log in to the OneSystem management interface.

-2. Navigate to the "Configuration" tab on the menu on the left hand pane
+2. Navigate to the Configuration tab in the menu.

 Picture6.png